Suspect admits driving vehicle from which 7-year-old was shot in Texas

 A man has admitted to driving the vehicle from which Jazmine Barnes, 7, was fatally shot in Texas last week, according to a prosecutor at Harris County Probate Court.

-Eric Black Jr. told officials he was driving the vehicle while another suspect Larry W. opened fire on the Barnes’ vehicle from the front passenger's seat, the prosecutor said in court.
+Eric Black Jr. told officials he was driving the vehicle while another suspect Larry W. opened fire from the front seat on the vehicle in which Jazmine was a passenger, the prosecutor said in court.

 Black, 20, was arrested Saturday night in Texas and admitted to taking part in the shooting, the Harris County Sheriff's Office said.
 Officials have filed a capital murder charge against Black after he was identified based on a tip.
 He is currently being held without bail.

-The prosecutor added that the source, who communicated with the police via email, said Black and Larry W. did not know they had shot into the Barnes’ car until they saw the story on the news later that day.
+The prosecutor added that the source, who communicated with the police via email, said Black and Larry W. did not know they had shot into the car carrying the 7-year-olduntil they saw the story on the news later that day.

 Meanwhile, Black admitted to driving what he said was a rental vehicle and told officials that the pistol used was at his residence, according to the prosecutor.